 Wise people also seek help in identifying their blind spots and problems by gather mentors, counselors and friends around them to help them spot their issues.
 They are also wide open to hearing about problems from the people they work with.

 6. There is certain joy that only happens after years of being together

 When you are able to work through your issues in a marriage, everything gets better.
 Theres a certain joy that comes in being with the same person for 23 years.
 We know things about each other that no one else can know.
 We can read each other better than anyone else can read us.
 The deep pleasure in simply being together grows every year.
 There’s an intimacy that only time can deliver that is almost hard to put into words.

-So whats your experience?
+What’s your experience?
 Do you see parallels between love, marriage and leadership?
-What are you learning?

 Reposted with permission.
 Originally posted here.

 Carey Nieuwhof is founding pastor of Connexus Church and is author of several bestselling books.
 Carey blogs, podcasts, writes and speaks to church leaders around the world about leadership, change and personal growth.

 Subscribe For Email Updates

 Did you like this blog post?
 Want to get our latest monthly blogs delivered directly to your email inbox?